Spantree/cordova-search-bar/README.md

 Slides-out the native UISearchBar & UINavigationBar.
 DO NOT USE CONCURRENTLY WITH ````show()````/````hide()````.

 <code>push()</code>
 Pushes another navigation item onto the stack.
+Call after navigating to a new page in the WebView.
 After being called the first time, a back button will appear.
-If the back button is clicked, the plugin will fire a JavaScript event named **backEvent**.
+If the back button is clicked, the Cordova WebView wil perform go back a page.
 DO NOT USE CONCURRENTLY WITH ````show()````/````hide()````.

 <code>pop()</code>